pentandra/lifepreserver/items/static/blog/a-social-business/index.md

 (and an actual business entity by legislation in some states) called a <i>B Corporation</i>, short for benefit corporation.
-They say, "By voluntarily meeting higher standards of transparency, accountability, and performance, Certified <abbr>B Corps</abbr> are distinguishing themselves in a cluttered marketplace by offering a positive vision of a better way to do business."
+They say, "By voluntarily meeting higher standards of transparency, accountability, and performance, Certified B Corps are distinguishing themselves in a cluttered marketplace by offering a positive vision of a better way to do business."
 They have put together a governance model to help businesses maintain this high level of transparency, accountability, and performance.
 This governance model can be _baked_ into corporate bylaws and even state laws.
-We are excited at the prospect of becoming a <abbr>B Corp</abbr> in the future, so stay tuned!
+We are excited at the prospect of becoming a B Corp in the future, so stay tuned!

 You may argue, "But is research good for society?"
 If you're reading this post, I probably don't have to convince you of that.[^goodforsociety]